puranjayb/AWS-Potato/README.md

 # AWS-Potato
-Comprehensive Solution for making reading a medical report easy and understandable
+Comprehensive Solution for making reading a medical report easy and understandable.